mmoult/SPIRV-Interpreter/README.md

 The SPIR-V specification does not explicitly define how some image operations should be done.
 This presents some challenges to the interpreter which aims to be a correct reference.

 Many vendors use anisotropic filtering, but these algorithms have not been open sourced.
-The interpreter plans to use trilinear interpolation instead- which should be easy to deconstruct and/or extend as needed.
-Image processing is still in development.
+Therefore, the interpreter uses n-linear interpolation instead, which should be easy to deconstruct and/or extend as needed.

 ### Ray Tracing
 Similarly to image processing, the SPIR-V specification does not define all characteristics of ray tracing functions and structures.
 A best guess approximation is used for the interpreter, which relies on information common to all implementations.
-Ray tracing support is still in development.

 ## Building
 The source can be built using a compiler which supports C++20 with modules (such as `clang++` version ≥ 16 or `g++`